number42net/restoreblog/2021-04-10 Macintosh IIci/index.md

 # Macintosh II/ci
-This computer belongs to a customer who requested a full recap and floppy drive replacement.
+This computer belongs to a customer who requested a full recap and floppy drive refurbishment.

 #### Work done so far
 + Replace capacitors from main board and power supply